-Whether going to Turkey on holiday or wanting to live and work there for the long-term, it's necessary to obtain a visa to visit the country.
+Whether going to Turkey on holiday or wanting to live and work there for the long term, it's necessary to obtain a visa to visit the country.

-Tourist/visitors visas for Turkey
+Visit visas for Turkey

+Most entry visas for Turkey are multiple-entry and valid for 90 days.
 It used to be possible to leave Turkey after 90 days and then re-enter the country immediately for a further 90-day period.
-However, Turkish authorities have changed this.
+However, the Turkish authorities have changed this.
 Visitors will only be able to stay in Turkey for a total of 90 days in any period of 180 days.
-These days need not be consecutive, but they cannot be exceeded.
-The law directly affects expats who have previously resided in Turkey on a tourist visa and made "visa runs", exiting the country temporarily every 90 days to renew their privileges.
+These days don't have to be consecutive, but they can't be exceeded.
+The law directly affects expats who have previously resided in Turkey on a tourist visa and made 'visa runs', exiting the country temporarily every 90 days to renew their privileges.

-Work permits for Turkey
+Work visas for Turkey

 Residence permits for Turkey

-*Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.